Mohammed Shahabuddin: Dispute over former Prime Minister Sheikh Hasina's resignation

 This triggered a demand for his resignation.
-However, Shahabuddin stated that Sheikh Hasina's resignation issue is a settled matter and urges all not to create controversy.
+However, Shahabuddin later issued an official statement where he stated that resignation of Sheikh Hasina is a settled matter and urged all not to create any controversy regarding this.

+Walkout of opposition MPs during presidential speech

+On 12 March 2026, during the first session of the 13th Jatiya Sangsad, Speaker Hafizuddin Ahmed announced that Shahabuddin would be delivering a speech, soon MPs of the 11 Party Alliance began displaying cards and chanting slogans.
+Speaker Hafizuddin Ahmed then requested the MPs to take their seats and maintain order.
+Shortly after Shahabuddin begin his speech the Opposition MPs walked out.

+Shift in political stance

+Shahabuddin was a member of the Awami League and admirer of Sheikh Hasina and Sheikh Mujibur Rahman.
+He was a critic of the Bangladesh Nationalist Party but following the 2026 General Election and Tarique Rahman's takeover as the Prime Minister Shahabuddin criticised Sheikh Hasina's government for the July massacre and described the regime as fascist.
+He praised former Prime Minister Khaleda Zia and former President and Chief of Army Staff Ziaur Rahman.

 Personal life

+Shahabuddin with First Lady Rebecca Sultana visiting Rooppur Nuclear Power Plant in June 2024.

 Since November 1972, Shahabuddin has been married to Rebecca Sultana, a former joint secretary to the government of Bangladesh.
 She also served as the faculty member of Primeasia University and the founding chairperson of Friends for Children Organization.
 Together they have a son, Arshad Adnan, who produced several Bangladeshi films.

-Legacy
+Adnan was a member of Awami League's subcommittee for cultural affairs in 2023.

+Honours

 In his honour, a park built by the Pabna Municipality in 2020 was named "Bir Muktijoddha Mohammad Sahabuddin Chuppu Amusement Park".